Generic Name: ondansetron (on-DAN-se-tron)

 Brand Name: Zofran

-Zofran tablets is used for:
+Zofran tablets are used for:

 Preventing nausea and vomiting associated with cancer chemotherapy, radiation treatment, or surgery.
 It may also be used for other conditions as determined by your doctor.